 Unoccupied and unfurnished property

-- Property Exempt for up to 6 months starting from the date someone last lived in the property and it was last furnished.
+- 100 per cent Exemption for up to 6 months starting from the date someone last lived in the property for 3 months or more.

 - Undergoing structural repair, improvement or reconstruction (the property must be unfit to be lived in due to structural work)